Lead: In space

 Lead's per-particle abundance in the Solar System is 0.121 ppb (parts per billion).
 (Note: Abundances in the source are listed relative to silicon rather than in per-particle notation.
 The sum of all elements per 10^{6} parts of silicon is 2.6682×10^10 parts; lead comprises 3.258 parts.)
 This figure is two and a half times higher than that of platinum, eight times more than mercury, and seventeen times more than gold.
 The amount of lead in the universe is slowly increasing as most heavier atoms (all of which are unstable) gradually decay to lead.
 The abundance of lead in the Solar System since its formation 4.5 billion years ago has increased by about 0.75%.
 The Solar System abundances table shows that lead, despite its relatively high atomic number, is more prevalent than most other elements with atomic numbers greater than 40.

 Primordial lead—which comprises the isotopes lead-204, lead-206, lead-207, and lead-208—was mostly created as a result of repetitive neutron capture processes occurring in stars.
 The two main modes of capture are the s- and r-processes.

 In the s-process (s is for "slow"), captures are separated by years or decades, allowing less stable nuclei to undergo beta decay.
 A stable thallium-203 nucleus can capture a neutron and become thallium-204; this undergoes beta decay to give stable lead-204; on capturing another neutron, it becomes lead-205, which has a half-life of around 17 million years.
 Further captures result in lead-206, lead-207, and lead-208.
 On capturing another neutron, lead-208 becomes lead-209, which quickly decays into bismuth-209.
 On capturing another neutron, bismuth-209 becomes bismuth-210, and this beta decays to polonium-210, which alpha decays to lead-206.
 The cycle hence ends at lead-206, lead-207, lead-208, and bismuth-209.

 Chart of the final part of the s-process, from mercury to polonium.
 Red lines and circles represent neutron captures; blue arrows represent beta decays; the green arrow represents an alpha decay; cyan arrows represent electron captures.

 In the r-process (r is for "rapid"), captures happen faster than nuclei can decay.
 This occurs in environments with a high neutron density, such as a supernova or the merger of two neutron stars.
 The neutron flux involved may be on the order of 10^{22} neutrons per square centimeter per second.
 The r-process does not form as much lead as the s-process.
 It tends to stop once neutron-rich nuclei reach 126 neutrons.
 At this point, the neutrons are arranged in complete shells in the atomic nucleus, and it becomes harder to energetically accommodate more of them.
-When the neutron flux subsides, these nuclei beta decay into stable isotopes of osmium, iridium, platinum.
+When the neutron flux subsides, these nuclei beta decay into stable isotopes of osmium, iridium, and platinum.